Chapter 4725-3 Examination and Licensing

 (E) Prioritizing veterans and military members licensure applications.

-Completed applications in accordance with section 4725.12 of the Revised Code will be processed within one to business days, in office, and formally approved at the next available board meeting.
+Completed applications in accordance with section 4725.12 of the Revised Code will be processed within one to two business days, in office, and formally approved at the next available board meeting.

 (A) An individual whose spouse is ordered to active military duty in this state is eligible for a temporary military spousal license to practice as a licensed optometrist in accordance with section 4725.12 of the Revised Code.